roseengineering/rfcascade/README.md

 input transformations as command line options:

 ```
--cascade             : cascade the two networks on the TOS together
+-cascade             : cascade together the two networks on top of stack
--deembed             : de-embed the output of the two networks on the TOS
+-deembed             : de-embed the output of the two networks on top of stack
--ideembed            : de-embed the input of the two networks on the TOS
+-ideembed            : de-embed the input of the two networks on top of stack
--cbg                 : transform network on the TOS into a common-base arrangement.
+-cbg                 : transform network on top of stack into a common-base arrangement.
--ccd                 : transform network on the TOS into a common-collector arrangement.
+-ccd                 : transform network on top of stack into a common-collector arrangement.
--lift <complex>      : lift network on the TOS from ground and insert a complex impedance.
+-lift <complex>      : lift network on top of stack from ground and insert a complex impedance.
--lift <inductance>   : lift network on the TOS from ground and insert an inductor.
+-lift <inductance>   : lift network on top of stack from ground and insert an inductor.

--series <ohms>       : push a series resistor onto the stack
+-series <ohms>       : push a series resistor onto stack
--shunt <ohms>        : push a shunt resistor onto the stack
+-shunt <ohms>        : push a shunt resistor onto stack
--f <filename.s2p>    : push a network onto the stack
+-f <filename.s2p>    : push a network onto stack
 ```

 By default the utlitilty outputs a touchstone file with